Big White voted second best ski resort in Canada - Lake Country Calendar

 “We’re very proud to be featured on this list and very grateful to the readers who voted for us.”

-Behind Big White were Whistler-Blackcomb at third and Quebec’s Mont-Tremblant and Le Massif de Charlevoix at fourth and fifth.
+Behind Whistler-Blackcomb at third and Quebec’s Mont-Tremblant and Le Massif de Charlevoix at fourth and fifth.